superjcd/pydag2/README.md

 pydag support both `job` level log and `task` level log.

 #### Get job level logs
-To get recent loggings for job `TestJob` by run:
+To get recent loggings for a job, you can run:
 ```shell
 pydag log TestJob
 ```
-Then the terminal shold give you:
+Then the terminal will show you:

 <img src="resource/images/JobLogFlat.png" alt="drawing" width="500"/>